winthropatwork/WinthropWorks.github.io/applications/photoshop_layer_export_tool/readme.txt

 Requirements:
-You must be using the format of having a single folder called "BG" for your background objects
+You must be using the format of having a single folder called "BG" for your background objects The 1st layer of your psd must be called "BGNameFalse" or the name you want to call your background The second layer of your psd must be the path to your local brackgrounds p4 folder, example "/c/projects/backgrounds/" Please note this will not check in any files to p4, you must still do that by hand Please note this will overwrite any files with the same name

 How to use:
 Export only BG layer